HRItdy/claw_machine/README.md

 - &#10004; Erase the wrong balls by adding masks on them.
 - There already have tf_buffer in claw_detect, so transform the centroid point to `base_link` once it is generated.
 And store it in the parameter server.
 - Check the latency issue.
+- Check why there is a big mask, but only a ball mask is generated.
+Maybe you want to refer to `draw_candidate_box` function.

 ## Sturcture: